Radarr/Radarr/CONTRIBUTING.md

 # Development

-Logarr is written in C# (backend) and JS (frontend).
+Aletheia is written in C# (backend) and JS (frontend).
 The backend is built on .NET 8, while the frontend utilizes React.

 ## Tools required